 You must have noncombustible material(s) above the fireplace opening.
-Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8 inches up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" models only).
+Noncombustible material must extend at least 8" up.
+If noncombustible material is less than 12", you must install the fireplace hood accessory.
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
 See Figure 5 and Figures 6 and 7 on page 11 for minimum clearances.